centreon/centreon-documentation/versioned_docs/version-24.10/integrations/data-analytics/sc-datadog-metrics.md

 ### Custom event format

-You can"t change the format of the event for metrics oriented stream connectors.
+This stream connector is not compatible with custom event format.
+You can't change the format of the event for metrics oriented stream connectors.

-## Curl commands
+## Curl commands: testing the stream connector

-Here is the list of all the curl commands that are used by the stream connector.

-### Send events
+### Sending events

+If you want to test that events are sent to Datadog correctly:

+1. Log in to the server that you configured to send events to Datadog (your central server, a remote server or a poller).
+2. Run the following command:

 ```shell
 curl -X POST -H "content-type: application/json" -H "DD-API-KEY: <api_key>" '<http_server_url><datadog_metric_endpoint>' -d '{"host":"my_host","metric":"database.used.percent","points":[[1630590530,80]],"tags":["service:my_service","instance:my_instance","subinstance:sub_1","subinstance:sub_2"]}'